Table of Contents

 “Regular weekly shampooing of dogs did reduce the number of fleas compared to the controls, but it was not sufficient to eliminate flea burdens as shown by the fact that only one dog in the shampoo group was free of fleas…”

-Note that there are many pet shampoos and hot-spot treatments out there that contain tea tree oil, and many of them are safe for bathing your dog.
-The reason is because tea tree oil is often so diluted in the product that it does not pose a toxicity issue.
+While I do not generally recommend shampoos with tea tree oil, note that there are many pet shampoos and hot-spot treatments out there that contain tea tree oil and are safe for bathing your dog.

 Frequent Bathing Guidelines

-Now that you know more about picking the right type of shampoo for dogs, let’s go back to bathing and frequency.
-I've mentioned above that frequent bathing is not recommended but if your dog is a messy, outdoors-y type, frequent bathing might be a necessity sometimes.
+I've mentioned above that frequent bathing is not recommended, but if your dog is a messy, outdoorsy type, frequent bathing might sometimes be necessary.
 There are a few things you can do.

 If you must bathe your dog frequently:

-Like I've mentioned above, if your dog suffers from any type of skin problem or skin condition, always talk to your veterinarian before setting off on a bathing regimen or picking out a specific shampoo for dogs.
+Like I've mentioned above, if your dog suffers from any skin disorder, always talk to your veterinarian before setting off on a bathing regimen or picking out a specific dog shampoo.